Hard Candy (film): Plot

-When Jeff wakes up, he finds himself bound to a steel table with a bag of ice on his genitals, making them numb.
-Hayley tells him that she intends to castrate him.
-Jeff attempts to dissuade her by telling her he was abused as a child, but she does not fall for the ruse.
-Hayley consults a medical book to guide her through the procedure, describing it to Jeff as she operates.
+When Jeff wakes up, he finds himself bound to a steel table with a bag of ice on his genitals.
+Hayley accuses Jeff of being involved in Donna's kidnapping, and tells him that she intends to castrate him.
+Undeterred by his pleading, Hayley consults a medical book to guide her through the procedure, describing it to Jeff as she operates.
 Once she is finished, she heads to the bathroom to take a shower.

-Jeff frees himself, only to realize that the "surgery" was a trick and he is unharmed.
-He picks up the scalpel and storms into the bathroom, where the shower is running.
-He slashes at the shower curtain, but finds the shower empty.
+Jeff frees himself, only to realize that the "surgery" was staged and he is unharmed.
+Enraged, he picks up the scalpel and storms into the bathroom, but finds the running shower empty.
 Hayley attacks him from behind, and as they struggle, Hayley incapacitates him with a stun gun.

 Hayley calls Jeff's ex-girlfriend Janelle, posing as a police officer and telling her to come to Jeff's house immediately.
-Jeff regains consciousness to find that Hayley has bound his wrists and hoisted him to stand on a chair in his kitchen with a noose around his neck.
-Hayley makes Jeff an offer - if he kills himself, she promises to erase the evidence of his crimes, but if he refuses, she will expose his secrets.
-The conversation is interrupted when a neighbor knocks on the front door, selling Girl Scout Cookies.
-When Hayley returns, Jeff breaks from his bindings and pursues her to the roof of his house, where Hayley has brought her rope and fashioned it into a noose secured to the chimney.
+Jeff regains consciousness to find that Hayley has hoisted him to stand on a chair in his kitchen with a noose around his neck.
+She makes Jeff an offer – if he kills himself, she promises to erase the evidence of his crimes, but if he refuses, she will expose his secrets.
+After a disruption by the neighbor, Jeff manages to break free from his bindings and pursues Hayley through the house with a kitchen knife, eventually following her to the roof, where she has brought the gun, as well as her rope, fashioned into a noose secured to the chimney.
+Holding Jeff at gunpoint as he sees Janelle arrive, Hayley tells him that her offer is still open.

-Held at gunpoint by Hayley, Jeff confesses that he watched while another man raped and murdered Donna Mauer.
+Jeff confesses that while he did not take part, he did watch while another man raped and murdered Donna, and that he "wanted to take pictures".
 Jeff promises Hayley that if she spares his life, he will tell her the other man's name so she can exact her revenge.
-Hayley reveals that she has already spoken to the other man, who blamed Jeff for the crime before killing himself.
-Janelle arrives, and Hayley once again urges Jeff to hang himself, promising that she will destroy the evidence if he does.
+Hayley reveals that she has already confronted the other man, who had also accused Jeff of being the perpetrator before killing himself, and that she does not care which one of them it actually was.
 Defeated, Jeff lets Hayley slide the noose around his neck and steps off the roof.
-After he falls, Hayley reveals that she had never planned to dispose of the evidence either way, then gathers her belongings and walks away through the woods.
+After he falls, Hayley reveals that she had never planned to dispose of the evidence, then gathers her belongings and flees through the woods.